DreGorski2/Udacity_LogAnalysis/README.md

            as master group by name order by page_views desc;
 ```

+Output:
+   Top authors

+   Ursula La Multa - 507594
+   Rudolf von Treppenwitz - 423457
+   Anonymous Contributor - 170098
+   Markoff Chaney - 84557

 Joining articles, log , and authors into one table useing 2 subqueries.
 The first being the subquery from question 1 the second is modified to join where the substring(path) equales the slug as well as where the the author = author(id).
 We then parse this master table down to just name and and sum of views for each author grouping by name from authors table and page views.

 **3.** _On which days did more than 1% of requests lead to errors?
 The log table includes a column status that indicates the HTTP status code that the news site sent to the user's browser._